top of page

 Collective Voices offers a compassionate, trauma-informed and culturally-relevant

-approach to communication, conflict, harm, and healing.
+approach to communication, safety, conflict, harm, and healing.
+Our services include: grief support services,

-Collective Voices honors the Zulu origins of 'Sawubona' and strives to practice it in our work and every day lives.
+Collective Voices honors the Zulu origins of 'Sawubona' and strives to practice it in our work and everyday lives.

 “In Zulu, a common greeting is the word ‘Sawubona.’
 It roughly translates to ‘I see you’, as in, ‘I acknowledge your presence.
 By acknowledging you, I bring you into existence and your acknowledgement of me, brings me into existence.’
 In Zulu, the failure to acknowledge others is to literally threaten their existence."